 The danger of dog bites doesn’t end with the physical damage, however.
 A violent attack can cause long-lasting psychological problems that may make it difficult to leave the house, to work properly or to manage outdoor interactions that may constantly involve unwanted contact with dogs.
 Long-term mental health care may be necessary to fully recover from the trauma of a dog bit attack.

 If you need help after an attack, please contact our dog bite attorneys in Tampa, Florida.
-Our lawyers have worked with many dog bite victims, and we understand the unique injuries that are involved in these types of cases.
+Our Tampa team of personal injury lawyers have worked with many dog bite victims, and we understand the unique injuries that are involved in these types of cases.
 We can discuss your injury with you during a free consultation if you contact us right now.

 What to Do After a Dog Attack in Florida

 You can assist your dog bite injury attorney by following these steps as soon as possible after an attack.
 If you want help right away, you can call to get answers to any questions, and more details on what you can do until your free consultation.

 Seek immediate medical attention, and request a full evaluation at your next convenience

 Make sure that you get medical help as soon as possible after you have been bitten by a dog.
 Call 911 from the scene of the attack, or from a safe location if the dog is not yet restrained and still in the area.
 Do not try to determine how serious your wounds are if you do not have a medical background.
 Even light dog bites need to be treated immediately to lower the risk of infection.
 EMS personnel or a doctor should be given a chance to inspect the wound.

 Schedule a full examination of the injuries as soon as possible after the dog attack.
 During the early stages of an injury, deeper damage to nerves, bones and tissue might not be apparent because the pain from surface injuries drowns out the rest.
 X-rays, scans and bloodwork to verify that no diseases were transmitted are all recommended.